joshbriegal/sacf/readme.md

 S-ACF: A selective estimator for the autocorrelation function of irregularly sampled time series (credit Lars Kreutzer, c++ implementation by Josh Briegal jtb34@cam.ac.uk)

+The associated publication, which includes a detailed description of the S-ACF, can be found at [arXiv:2304.10641](https://arxiv.org/abs/2304.10641).

 ## Installation

 Requirements: